 Twenty prelicensure clinical trials assessed the safety of the approved LAIV.
-In these combined studies, approximately 28,000 doses of the vaccine were administered to >20,000 subjects.
-A subset of these trials were randomized, placebocontrolled studies in which >4,000 healthy children aged 5-17 years and >2,000 healthy adults aged 18-49 years were vaccinated.
+In these combined studies, approximately 28,000 doses of the vaccine were administered to approximately 20,000 subjects.
+A subset of these trials were randomized, placebo-controlled studies in which an estimated 4,000 healthy children aged 5-17 years and 2,000 healthy adults aged 18-49 years were vaccinated.
 The incidence of adverse events possibly complicating influenza (e.g., pneumonia, bronchitis, bronchiolitis, or central nervous system events) was not statistically different among LAIV and placebo recipients aged 5-49 years.
+LAIV is made from attenuated viruses and does not cause influenza in vaccine recipients.

 Children.
-Signs and symptoms reported more often among vaccine recipients than placebo recipients included runny nose or nasal congestion (20%-75%), headache (2%-46%), fever (0%-26%), and vomiting (3%-13%), abdominal pain (2%), and myalgias (0%-21%) (208,211,213,217-219).
+In a subset of healthy children aged 60-71 months from one clinical trial (97,98), certain signs and symptoms were reported more often among LAIV recipients after the first dose (n = 214) than placebo recipients (n = 95) (e.g., runny nose, 48.1% versus 44.2%; headache, 17.8% versus 11.6%; vomiting, 4.7% versus 3.2%; and myalgias, 6.1% versus 4.2%), but these differences were not statistically significant.
+In other trials, signs and symptoms reported after LAIV administration have included runny nose or nasal congestion (20%-75%), headache (2%-46%), fever (0%-26%), vomiting (3%-13%), abdominal pain (2%), and myalgias (0%-21%) (219,222,224,229-231).
 These symptoms were associated more often with the first dose and were self-limited.
-In a subset of healthy children aged 60-71 months from one clinical trial (92,93), certain signs and symptoms were reported more often among LAIV recipients after the first dose (n = 214) than placebo recipients (n = 95) (e.g., runny nose, 48.1% versus 44.2%; headache, 17.8% versus 11.6%; vomiting, 4.7% versus 3.2%; myalgias, 6.1% versus 4.2%), but these differences were not statistically significant.
 Unpublished data from a study including subjects aged 1-17 years indicated an increase in asthma or reactive airways disease in the subset aged 12-59 months.
 Because of this, LAIV is not approved for use among children aged <60 months.

 Adults.
-Among adults, runny nose or nasal congestion (28%-78%), headache (16%-44%), and sore throat (15%-27%) have been reported more often among vaccine recipients than placebo recipients (94,220,221).
-In one clinical trial (94), among a subset of healthy adults aged 18-49 years, signs and symptoms reported more frequently among LAIV recipients (n = 2,548) than placebo recipients (n = 1,290) within 7 days after each dose included cough (13.9% versus 10.8%); runny nose (44.5% versus 27.1%); sore throat (27.8% versus 17.1%); chills (8.6% versus 6.0%); and tiredness/weakness (25.7% versus 21.6%).
+Among adults, runny nose or nasal congestion (28%-78%), headache (16%-44%), and sore throat (15%-27%) have been reported more often among vaccine recipients than placebo recipients (100,232,233).
+In one clinical trial (100) among a subset of healthy adults aged 18-49 years, signs and symptoms reported more frequently among LAIV recipients (n = 2,548) than placebo recipients (n = 1,290) within 7 days after each dose included cough (13.9% versus 10.8%); runny nose (44.5% versus 27.1%); sore throat (27.8% versus 17.1%); chills (8.6% versus 6.0%); and tiredness/ weakness (25.7% versus 21.6%).

 Safety Among Groups at High Risk from Influenza-Related Morbidity.
-Until additional data are acquired, persons at high risk for experiencing complications from influenza infection (e.g., immunocompromised patients; patients with asthma, cystic fibrosis, or chronic obstructive pulmonary disease; or persons aged ≥65 years) should not be vaccinated with LAIV.
+Until additional data are acquired and analyzed, persons at high risk for experiencing complications from influenza infection (e.g., immunocompromised patients; patients with asthma, cystic fibrosis, or chronic obstructive pulmonary disease; or persons aged ≥65 years) should not be vaccinated with LAIV.
 Protection from influenza among these groups should be accomplished by using inactivated influenza vaccine.

 Serious Adverse Events.
 Serious adverse events among healthy children aged 5-17 years or healthy adults aged 18-49 years occurred at a rate of <1%.
 Surveillance should continue for adverse events that might not have been detected in previous studies.
+A preliminary review of reports to VAERS after distribution of approximately 800,000 doses during the 2003-04 influenza season did not reveal any substantial new safety concerns (234).
 Health-care professionals should promptly report all clinically significant adverse events after LAIV administration to VAERS, as recommended for inactivated influenza vaccine.